jeffhandley/react-composite-pages/README.md

 1. Dashboard screens that comprise many independent sections
 1. Composition of components using different flux implementations (or versions)

-React-Composition renders multiple Container Components on a page, regardless of flux implementation, yet still achieve universal rendering.
+React-Composite-Pages renders multiple Container Components on a page, regardless of flux implementation, yet still achieve universal rendering.

 ## Running the Examples

-To run the examples, you first need to build the react-composition package, and then start up the examples server.
+To run the examples, you first need to build the react-composite-pages package, and then start up the examples server.
 This has all been wrapped up into a single command at the root of the repository

 `npm run examples`